Traditional bridges require extensive removal of healthy dental tissue, and are unable to stop the jaw atrophy that follows tooth loss.

 Dr. Alfredo Gapuz performs every stage of implant dentistry in his Orlando, FL, office.
 We are proud to offer patient financing through CareCredit® and Wells Fargo Health Advantage®.
 While we work hard to keep our costs as low as possible, these flexible payment options can help with any out-of-pocket expenses and make treatment more affordable on any budget.

 Candidates for Implant-Supported Bridges

 An implant-supported bridge may be recommended if you are missing two or more teeth in a row.
-Dr. Gapuz will thoroughly examine your jawbone before recommending this type of restoration.
+Dr. Gapuz will thoroughly examine your smile to determine your candidacy before recommending this type of restoration.
 Dental implants require a certain degree of bone density for lasting support.
 If your jaw has begun to recede, the dentist may recommend a bone graft to reverse the process and provide a suitable foundation for the implant posts.
 In cases of severe bone deterioration, he may suggest a different type of restoration.

 What to Expect from the Procedure

 Dr. Gapuz carefully plans each procedure in advance.
 Taking into account your health needs and the shape of your jaw, he can ensure a safe procedure with minimal discomfort.
 He will use x-rays and digital scans of your jaw to obtain a comprehensive view of your mouth and to find the strongest locations to place the implants.
 We can provide you with sedation to ensure your comfort throughout the procedure.